pablo-abc/felte/packages/site/markdown/docs/latest/solid/en/submitting.md

 * `controls` is an array containing your HTML elements that refer to your controls.
 * `config` is the original configuration you passed to `createForm`.
 * The rest are some of the same helpers documented in the [helper functions section](/docs/solid/helper-functions)

+Events contain these same properties from context alongside a `response` property for the `feltesuccess` event, and an `error`property for the `felteerror` event.